radius-project/design-notes/architecture/2024-08-bicepdeployment-controller.md

 This design proposes the creation of a new Kubernetes controller (BicepDeployment controller) packaged within the `radius-controller` service.

 The BicepDeployment controller will be implemented as a Kubernetes controller that watches and reconciles BicepDeployment resources on the cluster.
-The BicepDeployment controller will adhere to the following control loop for each of the BicepDeployment resources on the cluster:

-1. When a BicepDeployment resource is created or updated on the cluster, the controller will compile the Bicep template and parameters into ARM JSON.
-If there are any errors during the compilation, the controller will update the `status.phrase` and the `status.description` of the BicepDeployment resource to indicate that the deployment has failed.

-2. Check if we have an "operation" in progress.
-If so, check it's status.
-    1. If the operation is still in progress, then queue another reconcile (polling).
-	  2. If the operation completed successfully then update the status and continue processing (happy-path).
-	  3. If the operation failed then update the status and continue processing (retry).
-3. If the ApplicationDeployment is being deleted then process deletion.
-	  1. This may require us to start a DELETE operation.
-After that we can continue polling.
-    2. If the ApplicationDeployment is not being deleted then process this as a creation or update.
-	  3. This may require us to start a PUT operation.
-After that we can continue polling.

-1. The controller will perform some simple lookups to Radius to determine if the provided template can be deployed.
-It will make two checks:
-    - Check if the template contains an empty `param environment`.
-If it does, the controller will query the Radius API to get an environment ID (must have exactly one environment if left unspecified like this) and deploy the template using that environment.
-    - Check if the template contains a `param application`.
-If it does, the controller will query the Radius API to get an application ID (must have exactly one application if left unspecified like this) and deploy the template using that application.
-2. The controller will send the ARM JSON to the Radius API to deploy the resources.
-If there are any errors during the deployment, the controller will update the `status.phrase` and the `status.description` of the BicepDeployment resource to indicate that the deployment has failed and include the error message.

-> TODO: We need to figure out deletion of specific resources within the template.
-Let's discuss in the design meeting.
+It will be responsible for compiling Bicep templates and parameters into ARM JSON and deploying the resources defined in the Bicep template to Radius.
+It will also be responsible for updating and deleting resources defined in the Bicep template.

 ### Architecture Diagram
 <!--